 They are experts in their field on all things relating to fibre and surface protection.
 We recommend that once receiving your new Weave rug to contact Premium Surface Protection directly for a free quote to treat your rug so that your treasured investment can continue looking as new as the day you first unrolled it.

-If you have any questions or concerns, please get in touch!
+If you have any questions or concerns, please get in touch with us!